Skip to main navigationSkip to main content

 I am not a KHIE Admin for my healthcare organization.
 How do I become a KHIE Admin?

-Each healthcare organization must designate a KHIE Admin to monitor the organization’s authorized user.
-Please reach out to your KHIE Outreach Specialist or email us at KHIESupport@ky.gov.
+Each healthcare organization must designate at least one (1) KHIE Admin to monitor the organization’s authorized users.
+We highly recommend authorizing at least two (2) Admins to ensure coverage during staff absences and during busy times.
+Please obtain approval from your leadership and then reach out to your KHIE Outreach Specialist or email us at KHIESupport@ky.gov.

-Hospital healthcare systems and large healthcare organizations may require multiple Admins to manage the various departments within the healthcare organization.
-If you want to include additional Admins for your healthcare organization, please reach out to your KHIE Outreach Specialist or email us at KHIESupport@ky.gov.
-You can also complete this form and email it to us.
+Large healthcare organizations may require multiple Admins to manage the various departments within the healthcare organization.
+We highly recommend authorizing additional KHIE Admins to mange user access.
+To include additional Admins for your healthcare organization, please reach out to your KHIE Outreach Specialist or email us at KHIESupport@ky.gov.

-Does KHIE require healthcare organizations to provide contact information for any other person in their organization?
+Does KHIE require healthcare organizations and health departments to provide contact information for other personnel within an organization?

 What is empanelment?